OliiverHu/ccccccccc/README.md

 # ChestCT
-tianchi Chest CT competition v1.0
+a 3D CNN(based on yolo) for tianchi Chest CT competition v1.0